Exploring History

 identifiers.
 You can refer to the most recent commit of the working

-directory by using the identifier HEAD
+directory by using the identifier HEAD.

 We’ve been adding small changes at a time to our recipe files, so it’s easy to track our

-s.
-Let’s create a new recipe, mushroomsoup.md
+progress by looking at the HEADs.
+Let’s create a new recipe, mushroomsoup.md in the same way

-we created peasoup.md
+we created peasoup.md.

 First, create the file and add some headings, committing the change afterwards.